open-autonomy/spot/specification/PlaceCreatedV1.md

 ## Use Case:
 This message is used when an event triggers it in a very special case under specific circumstances.
-We hope this explanaion clarifies everything and is not too verbose in its layout of the sequence of events that leads to its usage.
+We hope this explanation clarifies everything and is not too verbose in its layout of the sequence of events that leads to its usage.🤔

 ## Example 1
 The shovel operator is preparing to load trucks at a new location.
 The operator moves the bucket where the truck is wanted, then through the shovel HMI (likely a digital input) the operator creates a new spot position at ground level right under the current bucket position.